aliceinpalth/3dfetch/README.md

 ![3dfetch running an old 3DS XL](http://i.imgur.com/8wUNZoS.png)

 3dfetch running an old 3DS XL with default colors.

+# Where to get it
+Check the [releases page](https://github.com/yyualice/3dfetch/releases).
+Or get it on titledb within FBI.

 # Requirements
 - [lpp-3ds](https://github.com/Rinnegatamante/lpp-3ds) (The .3dsx file to be placed alongside ` index.lua `)